A university has come up with an unusual method of helping its students to cope with exam stress – a meditation grave.

 John told Ruptly: “The end of life, death, is a taboo, difficult for students… death is very difficult to talk about, especially when you are 18, 19, 20 years old.”

-Popularised by campus posters under the title “memento mori”, Latin for “remember you will die”, the grave experience can be booked for a minimum of 30 minutes and up to three hours.
+Popularised by campus posters under the title “memento mori”, Latin for “remember you will die”, the grave experience for dealing with exam stress can be booked for a minimum of 30 minutes and up to three hours.